onzfonz/comp227/src/content/5/en/part5d.md

 })
 ```

-During the formatting, the test does HTTP requests to the backend with [cy.request](https://docs.cypress.io/api/commands/request.html).
+During the formatting, the test does HTTP requests to the backend with [`cy.request`](https://docs.cypress.io/api/commands/request.html).

 Unlike earlier, now the testing starts with the backend in the same state every time.
 The backend will contain one user and no tasks.

 Let's add one more test for checking that we can change the importance of tasks.
-First, we change the frontend so that a new task is unimportant by default, or the `important` field is `false`:
+First, we change the frontend so that a new task is unimportant by default, or the `important` field is `false`,
+as having it be random would leave to a flaky test.

 ```js
 const TaskForm = ({ createTask }) => {